stephenhoult/appointments/README.md

 -
 This is based on a Dentist surgery.

+A Postman collection can be imported from here: https://www.getpostman.com/collections/0c69c01f1ee2714396d5 - This has example requests set up for each endpoint.

 An appointment consists of three different entities as well as a date and time of the appointment.

 Those entities are: